kassambara/ggpubr/cran-comments.md

     The row mask was built before `select` subset the data and then reused after it, so the removed group could survive, `NA` rows were introduced, and the summaries were computed over the wrong rows.
-Affects the eight builders taking both arguments; either argument on its own is unchanged.
+Affects the eight builders declaring both arguments and the six that accept them through `...`, fourteen functions in all.
+Calls using one argument on its own are unchanged, except where the data carries a column named `select`, `remove` or `x`: the filter no longer goes through `subset()`, which evaluated its expression inside the data frame and let such a column take the place of the argument.
-- Two previously accepted inputs are now refused:
-  - `ggsummarystats(free.panels = TRUE)` rejects a `labeller` outside the two documented values `"label_value"` and `"label_both"`.
+- One previously accepted input is now refused: `ggsummarystats(free.panels = TRUE)` rejects a `labeller` outside the two documented values `"label_value"` and `"label_both"`.
 A number, `TRUE` or a factor used to be accepted and selected a labeller by position rather than by name, so which one you got depended on the argument's integer value rather than on what was asked for.
-  - Naming the same item in both `select =` and `remove =` is an error, since the call asks to both keep and drop it.
-Combining the two arguments on different items is still supported.
+- One new warning: naming the same item in both `select =` and `remove =` now warns that the item will be dropped, since `remove` is applied after `select`.
+  The drawn result is unaffected.
 - We downloaded and scanned the sources of all 230 strong reverse dependencies for calls to the changed surface.
 No reverse dependency maps `alpha` in `ggbarplot()`, none passes `reverse =` to `position_dodge2()`, none calls